PengliuIBM/tap-gitops-sc-1/README.md

-# Tanzu App Platform - GitOps Demo Creator
+# Tanzu App Platform - GitOps Demo Creator from Pivotal Mark Fynes
 ![image](https://github.com/tfynes-pivotal/tap-gitops-sc/assets/6810491/cb6e38ad-57a7-4b4a-badb-03ed9d62818a)

 This archive automates the deployment & configuration of an opinionated TAP cluster along with additional service operators and demonstration workloads.